Homological stability for automorphism groups: Stability with twisted coefficients

 \begin{ex} Recall from Example~\ref{Bureauex} the Burau representation of the braid groups.
 Here the homogeneous category is $U\beta$, associated to the braid groups, and $F:U\beta\to \Z\operatorname{-Mod}$ is a coefficient system taking the value $\Z[t,t^{-1}]^n$ at the object $n$.
 We take $X=1$ and $A=0$.
 The map $F(n)\to \Si F(n)=F(n+1)$ is the inclusion of $\Z[t,t^{-1}]^n$ into $\Z[t,t^{-1}]^{n+1}$ as the rightmost $n$ factors.
 It has trivial kernel and constant cokernel $\Z[t,t^{-1}]$.
 Hence the Burau representation defines a degree 1 coefficient system at $0$. \end{ex}

 \begin{ex} Let $(f\G,\x,e)$ denote the symmetric monoidal groupoid of finitely generated groups and their automorphisms, with monoidal structure induced by direct product.
-In Section~\ref{directprodsec}, we show that the associated category $Uf\G$ has morphisms split injective maps: a morphism in $Uf\G$ from $G$ to $H$ is a pair $(f,K)$ for $f:G\inc H$ an injective homomorphism and $K\le G$ a subgroup satisfying that $H=K\x f(G)$.
+The associated category $Uf\G$ is equivalent to the category with objects the finitely generated groups and morphisms from $G$ to $H$ is a pair $(f,K)$ for $f:G\inc H$ an injective homomorphism and $K\le G$ a subgroup satisfying that $H=K\x f(G)$.
+See Section~\ref{directprodsec} for further discussion of this example.

 Now let $F:Uf\G\to \Z\operatorname{-Mod}$ be the functor taking $G$ to $H_k(G;\bZ)$.
 Consider $A=\{e\}$ the trivial group and $X=\Z$.
 One can check, using the description $H_k(\Z^m;\bZ)\cong \wedge^k \bZ^m$, that the restriction of $F$ to $Uf\G_{(\Z,\{e\})}$ is a degree $k$ coefficient system at $0$. \end{ex}